Golf legend Jack Nicklaus tested positive for coronavirus, antibodies, he says

 He said again on CBS that he'll shake hands if the winner wants to, but he would be fine if the winner doesn't.

-"We've got the antibodies, and theoretically we can't get it and can't give it," he ssaid.
+"We've got the antibodies, and theoretically we can't get it and can't give it," he said.
 "That's a nice position to be in."

 The Centers for Disease Control and Prevention, in a June 30 update, said it does not know if people who recover from COVID-19 can get infected again.
 It also said even with a positive test for antibodies, "you still should take preventive measures to protect yourself and others."